Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - When running the unit tests, your terminal should look like this:
 ![unittest](./images/unittest.png "unittest")

-- Test should all succeed.
+- The tests should all succeed.
 It is best to re-initialize the database prior to running the tests.

-- If you want to run the command-line chat interface:
+- (OPTIONAL) -  If you want to run the command-line chat interface:
 ~~~
 <new terminal window>
 conda activate mcp-server